The Client Sessions List

 • Start: The date and time when the session started.

-• Finish: The time when the session finished (where the
+• Finish: The date and time when the session finished (where the

-icon is displayed, if the session has the Live status).• Duration: The duration of the finished session (where this field is empty if the session has the Live status).
+icon is displayed, if the session currently has the Live status).

 To add other columns to the grid (or hide columns, or change the order of the columns in the grid), click the Column Display button (in the top right of the page), and in the Manage Columns pop-up window that opens, select the checkboxes next to the following column names to display them in the grid (and change the order in which the columns are to be displayed in the grid by using the up and down arrow icons), and then click the Close button: